rodrigopedra/laravel-query-logger/readme.md

-# Query Logger for Laravel 5.x
+# Query Logger for Laravel 5.2

+*for Laravel 5.0 and 5.1 use the 1.0 release*

 Logs all queries when `APP_DEBUG=true`